greco-project/pvcompare/docs/basic_usage.rst

 Download ERA5 weather data
 ==========================
-If you run a simulation, *pvcompare* automatically downloads the ERA5 weather data from `Climate Data Store (CDS) <https://cds.climate.copernicus.eu/>`_ and stores it locally in ``data/static_inputs``, unless the file already exists.
+When running a simulation, *pvcompare* automatically downloads the ERA5 weather data from `Climate Data Store (CDS) <https://cds.climate.copernicus.eu/>`_ and stores it locally in ``data/static_inputs``, unless the file already exists.
 In order to enable this download you first need to create an account at the `CDS <https://cds.climate.copernicus.eu/user/login?destination=%2F%23!%2Fhome>`_ and install the *cdsapi* package. `This page <https://cds.climate.copernicus.eu/api-how-to>`_ provides information about the installation.
 When using the API for a large amount of data (e.g. a year for one location) the request gets queued and the download might take a while.

-Two example weather years for Berlin, Germany 2017 and Madrid, Spain 2017 are already added to ``data/static_inputs``.
+Two example weather years for Berlin, Germany, 2017 and Madrid, Spain, 2017 are already added to ``data/static_inputs``.

 **Provide your own weather data**

-As an alternative `oemof feedinlib <https://feedinlib.readthedocs.io/en/releases-0.1.0/load_era5_weather_data.html>`_ provides a jupyter notebook with instructuions on how to download data for a single coordinate or a region.
+As an alternative `oemof feedinlib <https://feedinlib.readthedocs.io/en/releases-0.1.0/load_era5_weather_data.html>`_ provides a jupyter notebook with instructions on how to download data for a single coordinate or a region.